thkodin/thkodin/README.md

 Welcome to my codebook!

-- 🔭 I’m currently working on developing secure 3D CAPTCHAs (my thesis), mitigating age bias effects in facial recognition, and denoising images with graphical models.
+- 🔭 I’m currently working on developing secure 3D CAPTCHAs (my thesis), mitigating age bias effects in facial recognition, and image denoising with graphical methods
-- 🌱 I’m currently learning about bias mitigation, graph theory and blender-python.
+- 🌱 I’m currently learning about bias mitigation, graph theory and blender-python
 - 💬 Feel free to ask me anything about image processing and machine learning, or talk to me about Lord of the Rings and Valorant 😁
 - ⚡ Fun fact: I love video games, books, and seasons.
 I also play the piano (horribly) and occasionally compose music 🎶